Millardiang/weewx-divumwx/README.md

 This will allow some of the required variable data to be generated immediately without having to wait for the next report generation interval.

 * You can now test that the template is working by opening it up in your browser.

+<h2 class="wp-block-heading">Edit locationSettings.php File</h2>

+* Finally, in your divumwx folder you will find a file locationSettings.php.
+Although the main options in this Lite version of DivumWX are fixed, you will need to modify this file to personalise four variables.

+      # Open the file for editing
+      sudo nano locationSettings.php
+      # Make the changes as indicated
+      # Save and close the file.
+      # Browse to divumwx page and refresh you browser

 * Any problems, please raise an Issue in this repository attaching a debug report, your skin.conf files and a journal report covering at least two archive cycles from startup.